 We begin our Sunday Celebration Service at 10:30 and it usually runs until about noon.
 Our Sunday service is a combination of worship in songs and in the study of God’s Word, prayer, fellowship and Scripture memorization.
 We try to model our services after Acts 2:42 where the early church “continued steadfastly in the apostles’ doctrine and fellowship, in the breaking of bread, and in prayers.”
 Dress is very casual and the setting is informal.
 The preaching is expositional where our pastor goes through a book of the Bible, verse by verse, week by week.
 Since we are a Family Integrated Church (FIC) our children sit with their parents in our worship service.
 We do not provide, by design, Sunday School, a nursery, or a children’s church for our young ones.
 To find out more about a Family Integrated Church, just keep reading…

 Can you tell me about the type of music you have on Sunday?

 Our music is a combination of some contemporary praise songs and some great, classic hymns of the faith.
-For example, over the last few weeks we have sung as a congregation:

 What translation of the Bible do you use?